 VIUM Capital arrow

-VIUM CAPITAL & MERCHANTS BANK COMPLETE PRIVATE SECURITIZATION OF $1.1 BILLION IN HEALTHCARE REAL ESTATE LOANS
+VIUM CAPITAL & MERCHANTS CAPITAL COMPLETE $630 MILLION SECURITIZATION OF HEALTHCARE CRE LOANS

-Seniors housing and healthcare lender VIUM Capital ("VIUM") and its joint-venture partner Merchants Bancorp ("Merchants") (NASDAQ: MBIN)
+Seniors housing and healthcare lender VIUM Capital and its joint-venture partner Merchants Capital, announced the securitization of approximately $630 million in healthcare commercial real estate bridge loans.

 VIUM Capital iconVIUM Capital meeting in office, financial